haheskja/evaluation-docs/README.md

 2. Run `npm publish` to publish your new package.

 ### 1.3 Apply for verification
-1. First, you need to create a production tag in GitHub that matches the version of your published npm package, i.e. version `v1.0.0`. (is the `v` important?)
+1. First, you need to create a production tag in GitHub that matches the version of your published npm package, i.e. version `v1.0.0`.
 2. Fork https://github.com/dhis2designlab/scp-whitelist
 3. Add your package identifier (name) and version to list.csv.
 This can also be done in the GitHub interface.
 4. Create the pull request and let the pipeline run.
 A maintainer will look over the validation pipeline and approve it if the checks pass.